Medication Therapy Management

 - Safe at-home medication disposal

 You can safely dispose of many medications through the trash or by flushing them down the toilet.
-Visit the following website to learn more about safe at-home disposal: https://www.hhs.gov/opioids/prevention/safely-dispose-drugs/index.html
+Visit the following website first to learn what medications are safe to dispose of at home: https://www.hhs.gov/opioids/prevention/safely-dispose-drugs/index.html

 - Remove medication labels to protect your personal information